f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

 The tenant deployment options are almost identical to deploying a vCMP guest, with a few minor differences.
 You’ll supply the tenant a name and choose the image for it to run.
 Next you will pick what slots (blades) within the chassis partition you want the tenant to run on and assign an out-of-band management address, prefix and gateway.
-There are **Recommended** and **Advanced** options for resource provisioning, choosing Recommended will automatically adjust memory based on the vCPU’s allocated to the tenant.
+There are **Recommended** and **Advanced** options for resource provisioning, choosing Recommended will automatically adjust memory based on the vCPUs allocated to the tenant.
 Choosing Advanced will allow you to over-allocate memory which is something VIPRION did not support.
 You can choose different states (Configured, Provisioned, Deployed) just like vCMP and there is an option to enable/disable HW crypto acceleration (Recommended this is enabled).
 And finally, there is an option to enable Appliance mode which will disable root/bash access to the tenant.

 .. image:: images/velos_deploying_a_tenant/image74.png
   :align: center